-Our pilot survey recovered troglofauna and stygofauna from the alluvial deposits of the Nanyerinny Creek system west of Beyondie Lakes at Garden Well (freshwater), and Tupee Bore (subsaline) and in a south-western reference bore, David's Well (freshwater).
-It is possible that the alluvial aquifer between Garden Well and Tupee Bore is connected, which would be supported if the amphipods found at both sites represent the same species (molecular analyses pending).
-Stygofauna fauna records from the desktop review were also from the alluvial deposits, approximately 65 km north-west of the study area.
-It could so for not be established if the syncarids from the desktop review are the same as those from the field survey (molecular analyses pending).
-Only one species, the widespread stygophile copepod Mesocyclops brooksi were both present in both desktop review and field survey.
+The pilot survey sampled bores and wells from both the Freshwater Development Envelope and brine extraction areas and the results largely affirmed the findings of the desktop review.
+Troglofauna and stygofauna were recovered from the alluvial deposits of the Nanyerinny Creek system west of Beyondie Lakes at Garden Well (freshwater), and Tupee Well (subsaline) and in a south-western reference bore, David's Well (freshwater), all within the Freshwater Development Envelope.
+Stygofauna records from the desktop review were also from alluvial deposits within the Gascoyne bioregion, approximately 65 km north-west of the study area.
+No subterranean fauna was recorded from bores associated with the brine extraction areas.

+Molecular analysis confirmed the amphipods and syncarids from Garden Well are not conspecific with any previously sequenced species from WA and therefore represent new species.
+Only one species, the widespread stygophile copepod Mesocyclops brooksi was present in both the desktop review and field survey.
+It is noted that the phylogenetic analysis was limited by the lack of reference material from the region.